iterative/dvc.org/static/docs/get-started/agenda.md

 Data Science areas.
 There was no strong reason behind picking the NLP area.
 On contrary, DVC is designed to be pretty agnostic of frameworks, languages, etc.
-If you have data files or data sets and/or you produce other data files, models, data sets and you want to:
+If you have data files or data sets and/or you produce other data files, models, datasets, etc., then you may want to:

 - capture and save those <abbr>data artifacts</abbr> the same way we capture code.
 - track and switch between different versions of the data easily.
-- being able to answer the question of how data artifacts (e.g. ML models) were built in the first place.
+- be able to answer the question of how data artifacts (e.g. ML models) were built in the first place.
-- being able to compare them.
+- be able to compare them.
 - bring best practices to your team and get everyone on the same page.

-Then you are in a good place!
-Click the `Next` button below to start ↘.